celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Proof-of-Stake

 The system that determines the participants in a Byzantine Fault Tolerant consensus mechanism.
-[Celo's Proof-of-Stake mechanism](celo-codebase/protocol/proof-of-stake/README.md) permits accounts to convert units of Celo Gold into Locked Gold then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.
+[Celo's Proof-of-Stake mechanism](celo-codebase/protocol/proof-of-stake/README.md) permits accounts to convert units of CELO into Locked Gold then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.

 ## RC1

 RC1, which stands for Release Candidate 1, was the first network that had the potential to become the Celo mainnet.
-It was promoted to Mainnet after the Celo community voted to enable Celo Gold transfers on the network on May 18, 2020.
+It was promoted to Mainnet after the Celo community voted to enable CELO transfers on the network on May 18, 2020.

 ## Savings Circle